nekriS/nekriS/README.md

 ### About me

 Hello!
 My name is Lev.
 I'm passionate about working on projects, whether for professional purposes or just for fun.
 I enjoy exploring new ideas and bringing them to life through creative problem-solving.
-I have received my education from two prestigious institutions: **LETI** (Saint Petersburg Electrotechnical University) and **ITMO University**.
+I have received my education from two prestigious institutions: **ETU** (Saint Petersburg Electrotechnical University) and **ITMO University**.

 My programming skills include **Python**, **Tcl**, and **C++**.
 I work with technologies such as **pandas**, **NumPy**, and **openpyxl**, which form the core of my data processing and automation stack.